 The fate of the brig Sophia Pate, wrecked on a sandbar at the entrance to the Kaipara Harbour with the loss of 21 lives, highlighted the dangers early migrants to New Zealand faced in poorly charted coastal waters.

 Sailing from Melbourne to London, the General Grant hit cliffs on the west coast of the main island in the subantarctic Auckland Islands.
-Fifteen of the 83 people on board survived the sinking, but only ten of these were ultimately rescued 18 months later.
+Fifteen of the 83 people on board survived the sinking, but only 10 of them were ultimately rescued 18 months later.